-The study has identified land fragmentation, landowner's consent, long-term contracts, no present tradition of SRC in Slovakia, food versus fuel policy, non-suitable soils available and no clear vision among policy makers in EU and Slovakia, to be the barriers for farmers to engage in SRC on marginal lands.
+The study has identified land fragmentation, landowner's consent, long-term contracts, no present tradition of SRP in Slovakia, food versus fuel policy, non-suitable soils available and no clear vision among policy makers in EU and Slovakia, to be the barriers for farmers to engage in SRP on marginal lands.
 Economic aspects were found to play an incentivizing role, however only in some cases.
-Lastly, environmental aspects and farmers' perception of the usefulness of SRC biomass were found behaving either as barrier or incentive.
+Lastly, environmental aspects and farmers' perception of the usefulness of SRP biomass were found behaving either as barrier or incentive.
 Moreover, the study found that several barriers and incentives as listed in scientific literature apply also to marginal lands in Slovakia, and not only to lands of good quality more easily suitable for annual crop production.

-Due to the fact that SRC is a new cultivation concept in Slovakia, uncertainty has been observed among farmers regarding mostly economic and environmental aspects.
-An ambivalent character of SRC's impacts on soil properties and the environment in general was identified.
-Particularly land fragmentation in Slovakia in combination with the landowner's consent represent tremendous structural barriers.
-The study shows that agricultural cooperatives tend to be more open to SRC in comparison to agricultural business companies due to different financial backgrounds and are more easily motivated by economic aspects.
-Agricultural businesses usually need to recognize more than merely economic incentives in order to be interested in SRC.
-Furthermore, farmers not engaged and also not interested in SRC tend to focus on less 'mainstream' agricultural activities, they prioritize other agricultural activities such as intensive agricultural practices or organic farming and/or they are part-time farmers.
-Some of them are also skeptical about the environmental performance and/or the usefulness of SRC biomass.
+Due to the fact that SRP is a new cultivation concept in Slovakia, uncertainty has been observed among farmers regarding mostly economic and environmental aspects.
+An ambivalent character of SRP's impacts on soil properties and the environment in general was identified.
+Particularly land fragmentation in Slovakia but also the landowner's consent represent tremendous barriers.
+The study shows that agricultural cooperatives tend to be more open to SRP in comparison to agricultural business companies due to different financial backgrounds.
+Agricultural cooperatives are more easily motivated by economic aspects to grow SRP in comparison to agricultural businesses.
+Agricultural businesses usually need to recognize more than merely economic incentives in order to be interested in SRP.
+Furthermore, farmers not engaged and also not interested in SRP tend to focus on less 'mainstream' agricultural activities, they prioritize other agricultural activities such as intensive agricultural practices or organic farming and/or they are part-time farmers.
+Some of them are also sceptical about the environmental performance and/or the usefulness of SRP biomass.

 This study is based on a limited number of semi-structured interviews.
 Thus, the qualitative research design does not allow to generalize the results.
-Instead, it provides an in-depth view into the spectrum of farmers' motivations to engage in SRC and influencing structures.
+Instead, it provides an in-depth view into the spectrum of farmers' motivations to engage in SRP and influencing structures.
 Moreover, the results of this study are based on famers' experience and perceptions.
-Thus, the identified incentives and barriers are only covered from a personal and/or firm-level perspective.
+Thus the identified incentives and barriers are only covered from a personal and/or firm-level perspective.